mxz7/nypsi-website/src/routes/docs/moderation/evidence/+page.md

 ## how is it stored?

-evidence is stored in an S3 bucket with a long and randomized name, making attempting to look for this evidence by url scraping almost impossible. it would take years to find an image due to the immense amount of different possible combinations
+evidence is stored in a secure object storage bucket with a long name of random characters.

 ## how do i add evidence to a case